Ovarian cancer misdiagnosis claims

 In practice, that includes:

-• Loss of earnings if the late diagnosis has stopped you working, or shortened your working life.
+• Loss of earnings where the delayed diagnosis has ended your career or shortened your working life.

-• Future losses, including pension shortfall and dependency claims under the Fatal Accidents Act 1976 where the prognosis is poor.
+• Future losses, including pension shortfall, and dependency claims brought by a spouse or children where the prognosis is poor.

-The figure in any individual claim depends on the stage at the missed appointment, the stage at diagnosis, the impact on treatment and life expectancy, and the financial losses.
+Our cancer misdiagnosis solicitors have recovered six-figure settlements in delayed cancer diagnosis claims.
+The value of any individual case depends on the stage of cancer at the missed appointment, the stage at diagnosis, and the impact on you and your family.

 We work in three stages.

 2. Investigation.
-We obtain your full GP, gynaecology and hospital records.
-We instruct an independent gynaecologist to review the standard of care, and a gynaecological oncologist to address what difference earlier diagnosis would have made.
-This work is funded under a no win no fee agreement.
+We obtain your full GP, gynaecology, radiology and oncology records, instruct an independent gynaecological oncologist on the standard of care, and instruct a second expert to address what difference earlier diagnosis would have made.
+This is funded under a no win no fee agreement, so you pay nothing if the claim does not succeed.

 3. Resolution.
-Most ovarian cancer claims settle out of court once the medical evidence is exchanged.
+Most ovarian cancer claims settle once the medical evidence is exchanged.
 If yours does not, our medical negligence lawyers will issue proceedings and take the case to trial.

-You have three years from the date of the negligence, or the date you became aware that negligence may have caused harm, to bring a claim.
-In ovarian cancer claims, the second date often applies because the link between months of dismissed symptoms and the eventual stage at diagnosis only becomes clear later.
+You have three years from the date of negligence, or from the date you became aware that negligence may have caused harm, to bring a claim.
+The second date often applies in ovarian cancer cases because the link between dismissed bloating and a stage 3 diagnosis only becomes obvious in hindsight.
+Where a woman has died, her family generally has three years from the date of death.
+We can advise on which limitation date applies to you.

 Speak to an ovarian cancer claims solicitor today

-If you believe your ovarian cancer was missed, misdiagnosed or diagnosed too late, our cancer misdiagnosis lawyers will review your case in confidence and without obligation.
+If you believe your ovarian cancer, or that of someone you love, was missed, misdiagnosed or diagnosed too late, our cancer misdiagnosis lawyers will review the case in confidence and without obligation.

 Call 020 7485 8811 or fill in the contact form below.